Tick Populations are Growing Rapidly: Is Your Pet Protected?

-Made with cedar oil, these sprays are most effective against fleas, but has been shown to work as a repellant for ticks as well.
+Made with eugenol, these sprays are most effective against fleas, but has been shown to work as a repellant for ticks as well.

 Featuring gentle essential oils, easy to apply wipes not only clean your pet, but also repel ticks, fleas and even mosquitoes.
 Plus, they offer the added benefit of closely examining your pet to see if any ticks have decided to hitch a ride.